weixsong/elasticlunr.js/README.md

 });
 ```
 The above setting will search <code>title</code> field by **AND** model and other fields by "OR" model.
 Currently if you search in multiply fields, resutls from each field will be merged together to give the query results.
-In the future elasticlunr will support configuration that user could set how to combine the results from each field, such as "most_field" or "top_field".
+In the future Elasticlunr will support configuration that user could set how to combine the results from each field, such as "most_field" or "top_field".

 #### 5.2.3 **Token Expandation**
 Sometimes user want to expand a query token to increase **RECALL**, then user could set expand model to **true** by configuration, default is **false**.